-Work for one year in an accounting position.
-This experience must occur within four years of applying for a CPA license.
+Working for one year in an accounting position.
+This experience must occur within four years of applying for a CPA certification.
 It can take place in a government office, private accounting practice, non-profit organization, academia, or public accounting firm.

 Develop core competencies.
 The WVBOA expects all CPA candidates to have experience and aptitude in the following subjects:

 Track the experience under the supervision of a licensed CPA.
 Their CPA license must be granted by West Virginia or by any other state with the exception of Colorado, Puerto Rico, or the Virgin Islands.